mertmetin/Canadian-Twitter-users-and-tweets-datasets/README.md

 </table>

-<b>P.S: If you use this data for the academic purpose, please do not forget the cite this link in your paper.</b>
+<b>P.S: If you use this data for the academic purpose, please do not forget to cite/include this link in your paper.</b>